 - Consider additional provisions, such as Brexit clauses, for new contracts.

-If you have any questions regarding any of the above please contact John Andrews, Partner in our Corporate and Commercial team.
-John is contactable by email on [email protected] or by telephone on 020 8614 4589.
+If you have any questions regarding any of the above please contact Greg Vincent, Partner and Head of our Corporate and Commercial team.
+Greg is contactable by email on [email protected] or by telephone on 020 8971 1033

 Other articles from April's newsletter